kikocorreoso/brythonmagic/README.md

 Usage
 =====

 The brythonmagic provides you a cell magic, `%%brython`, to run brython code and show the results in a html `div` tag below the code cell.
+Best way to start with Brython is to check [the Brython docs in their home page](http://brython.info/doc/en/index.html).

 example:
 ```python